blazethablunt/VeroDesigner/README.md

 ## Editing the Generated Vero Layout

-The generated Vero layout includes editing features, allowing you to fine-tune the result before building.
+The generated vero layout includes editing features, allowing you to fine-tune the result before building.

 You can: